Jabo-SCO/NetWire/README.md

 # NetWire

+v0.1 - 5th May 2020

 NetWire gives you a nice visualisation from the output of your scanner tool.
+Hover over the buttons on the left for a breakdown of hosts running those services.

 ![Visualisation](netwire.png)